brain-bzh/PEFSL/README.md

 ![plot](./static/demo_screenshot.png)

+A video of the demonstrator is available [here}{https://www.youtube.com/watch?v=JPZgkxYSdg0}.

 There are two steps in the demonstration :
 - first you need to take a few shots of the classes you want to recognize
 - then you can start the inference